Master of Teaching – course notices

-Timetables for the Master of Teaching course can be downloaded from the faculty's timetables page.
-To ensure they are allocated to tutorial groups, all students must also download a personal timetable from the MyUni self-administration website during Orientation week.
+Timetables for the Master of Teaching can be found on the Faculty's timetables page.
+To be allocated to seminar and tutorial groups, all students must download a personal timetable from the MyUni site (available from mid-February).

 Semester dates can be viewed on the University's Timetable website.

-Information about graduations, including graduation dates, is available from the graduations website.
+Information about graduation, including ceremony dates, is available from the graduations website.

-Further information about the DET GRP and a form to register for an interview are available on the DET website.
+Further information and application details are available on the Department’s website.

 NSW Teachers Federation professional development days